Comptroller and Auditor General of India

-The Comptroller and Auditor General of India (ISO: Bhārata kē Niyaṁtraka ēvaṁ Mahālēkhāparīkṣaka) is the supreme audit institution of India, established under Article 148 of the Constitution of India.
-They are empowered to audit all receipts and expenditure of the Government of India and the State Governments, including those of autonomous bodies and corporations substantially financed by the government.
-The CAG is also the statutory auditor of Government-owned corporations and conducts supplementary audit of government companies in which the government has an equity share of at least 51 percent or subsidiary companies of existing government companies.
+The Comptroller and Auditor General (CAG) of India is the supreme audit institution of India, established under Article 148 of the Constitution of India.
+They are empowered to audit all receipts and expenditure of the Union of India and States / UTs, including those of autonomous bodies and corporations substantially financed by the government.
+The CAG is also the statutory auditor of state-owned corporations and conducts supplementary audit of government companies in which the government has an equity share of at least 51 percent or subsidiary companies of existing government companies.
 The CAG is also the statutory auditor of the Lokpal.

 The reports of the CAG are laid before the Parliament/Legislatures and are taken up for discussion by the Public Accounts Committees (PACs) and Committees on Public Undertakings (COPUs), which are special committees in the Parliament of India and the state legislatures.
-The CAG is also the head of the Indian Audit and Accounts Department, the affairs of which are managed by officers of Indian Audit and Accounts Service, and has 43,576 employees across the country (as on 01.03.2020).
+The CAG is also the head of the Indian Audit and Accounts Department, the affairs of which are managed by officers of Indian Audit and Accounts Service, and has 43,576 employees across the country (as on 01-03-2020).

 In 1971, the central government enacted the Comptroller and Auditor General of India (Duties, Powers, and Conditions of Service) Act, 1971.
+The provisions relating to audit are embodied in Sections 13 to 21, 23 and 24 of the Act.
+Section 13 of the Act enjoins on the Comptroller and Auditor General the duty to audit all expenditure from the Consolidated Fund of India, of each State and each Union Territory having a Legislative Assembly.

 In 1976, CAG was relieved from accounting functions.
 Articles 148 – 151 of the Constitution of India deal with the institution of the CAG of India.

 The CAG is ranked 9th and enjoys the same status as a sitting judge of Supreme Court of India in order of precedence.
-K Sanjay Murthy is the current CAG of India.
-He assumed office on 21 November 2024, and is the 15th CAG of India.
+Mr. K Sanjay Murthy is the current CAG of India.
+He assumed office on 21-November-2024, and is the 15th CAG of India.

-Office of CAG
+Office of the CAG of India

 Appointment

-The Comptroller and Auditor-General of India is appointed by the President of India.
+The Comptroller and Auditor General of India is appointed by the President of India.

-Oath or affirmation
+Oath or Affirmation

-"I,(name of the person being appointed), having appointed Comptroller and Auditor-General of India do swear in the name of God/solemnly affirm that I will bear true faith and allegiance to the Constitution of India as by law established, that I will uphold the sovereignty and integrity of India, that I will duly and faithfully and to the best of my ability, knowledge and judgement perform the duties of my office without fear or favour, affection or ill-will and that I will uphold the Constitution and the laws."
+"I am, Mr. / Mrs. / Ms. (name of the person being appointed), having appointed as Comptroller and Auditor General of India do swear in the name of God / solemnly affirm that I will bear true faith and allegiance to the Constitution of India as by law established, that I will uphold the sovereignty and integrity of India, that I will duly and faithfully and to the best of my ability, knowledge and judgement perform the duties of my office without fear or favour, affection or ill-will and that I will uphold the Constitution and the laws."